ipython/ipyparallel/docs/source/task.rst

 Parallel map
 ------------

-To load-balance :meth:`map`,simply use a LoadBalancedView:
+To load-balance :meth:`map`, simply use a LoadBalancedView:

 .. sourcecode:: ipython